cirossmonteiro/Jacobi-CPU-x-CUDA/README.md

 5) Execute "python analyze1.py" and take a look at the results.

-Obs.: x-axis is the size of matrix, y->axis is the time elapsed.
+Obs.: x-axis is the size of matrix, y-axis is the time elapsed.